Aries

 Neptune herself is wearing Piscean garb this year, donning her own favorite costume and thus becoming the dreamiest Dreamer she can be.
 “What magic I can make!” says Neptune in Pisces, dancing and casting sparkles everywhere. \“What dreams I will spin, what fantasies and imaginings!
 I will feed the imaginations of artists, visionaries and poets everywhere.
 Let me enchant you with the possibilities your life holds.”
 Neptune will wear the Pisces costume until 2025.

-This year Jupiter the Expander is also traveling through Aries and also on into Taurus.
+This year Jupiter the Expander begins in Taurus and mid-year, moves on into Gemini.

-Jupiter in Taurus this year marks a distinct change from last year’s impulsive Jupiter in Aries.
-Now Jupiter moves into Taurus, the fixed earth sign, where his giant aura of hot air grows solid and turns to fertile soil, and his bombastic energy becomes grounded and slow.
-Jupiter represents where we collectively wish to grow and explore, so Jupiter’s transit through Taurus marks a time when people will be more interested in exploring food, agriculture, horticulture, nature, our own bodies and an embodied existence, creativity and artistic pursuits, economics and financial stability.
-Now we take the Jupiterian urge for expansion, whose interest in the foreign and exotic can tend towards manifest destiny or cultural appropriation, and develop it into something tempered with sensuality, stability and a sense of value.
+Jupiter in Taurus is carrying over from 2023.
+In Taurus, the Fixed Earth sign, his usual giant aura of hot air grows solid and turns to fertile soil, and his naturally bombastic energy becomes grounded and slow.
+Jupiter represents our collective wish to grow and explore, so Jupiter’s transit through Taurus marks a time when people will be more interested in exploring food, agriculture, horticulture, nature, our own bodies and an embodied existence, creativity and artistic pursuits, economics and financial stability.
+Now we take the Jupiterian urge for expansion, whose interest in the foreign and exotic can tend towards manifest destiny or cultural appropriation, and develop it into something tempered with sensuality, stability and solid values.
 But the earthy faith of Jupiter in Taurus has a shadow side: hedonism, greed, skepticism, a glorification of the material, and the worshipping of the wealthy and beautiful.

 The Scripts They Are Playing Out